raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 But before we move on, let's recapitulate what we've established so far.

-[Part II]: http://raganwald.com/2019/12/17/regular-expressions.html "Exploring Regular Expressions, Part II: Beyond Formal Regular Expressions""
+[Part II]: http://raganwald.com/2019/12/17/regular-expressions.html "Exploring Regular Expressions, Part II: Regular Languages and Finite-State Automata"

 ---